isomerpages/sfa-foodsecurity/index.md

         contenteditable="false"></iframe></div>
   - infopic:
       title: Transforming our Aquaculture Industry
-      description: "We are working with farmers to uplift sea-based farming into one that is productive and sustainable to unlock its full potential. "
+      description: "We are working with farmers to uplift the aquaculture industry into one that is productive and sustainable, to unlock the sector's full potential. "
       button: Find out More
       url: https://www.ourfoodfuture.gov.sg/uplifting-aquaculture-industry/overview
       image: /images/apollo.jpg